Maternal/Child Health (MCH) Services

 For pregnant clients we offer the above services throughout your pregnancy.

-For post-partum clients we offer follow-up for you and your baby for up to one year of age.
+For post-partum clients we offer follow-up for you and your baby as needed.

-If you are interested in any of these services, please call us at 262-335-4462 and ask for an MCH nurse.
+If you are interested in any of these services, please call us at 262-335-4462 and ask for the MCH nurse.

 Maternal-Child Health Services BrochureClick the appropriate picture for a brochure outlining our comprehensive services: